 A blueberry summer: stories from an art school dropout Ep2

-The feeling of freedom and the summer I quit school and worked on a farm in Maine
+The summer I quit school and worked on a farm in Maine.

 I remember taking it in and thinking to myself, “this is what it means to be an artist.
 To be consumed by it, to breath it in day and night.”
 It may have been at that point, in perhaps a first premonitory sign, that I self doubted my own capacity to love art so much.
 My friends and I sat on the floor in a circle and stayed up all night talking about art making, politics, and our dreams.
 It’s absurd when I think about how young we were, considering I still think of my teenage children as kids.
 None of us were even 20, and yet I felt so grown up.

 I left my friend’s apartment sleep deprived, but happy that morning just as the sun was rising.
 The city was quiet, not yet awake.
 It was October.
 New York City is glorious in October and I walked down Lafayette Street on a cloud, the street kissed with the earliest of dawn light stretching down as far as where the street meets the horizon, the view unobstructed by the absence of cars at that hour.
 I walked past my school towards Chinatown where I was living, and I remember thinking how I had finally arrived.
 My life was just beginning.

 I quit art school just three weeks shy of completing my junior year of college.
 That Spring was a very unexpected detour that would change the trajectory of everything.
 I crashed spectacularly during the summer between high school and college.
 Like in a very bad way.
 But instead of taking a pause, I pushed ahead to school because in our culture, you just kept going on autopilot; skipping college was never going to be an option.